r o b i n s o m e s . b i o

 Later, I sidled into and out of Destiny

 , a 1960's cover band, shortly before they became famous, relatively speaking.
 I had wanted to call the band "Devil in Disguise", after the J.J.
 Cale song, but since their practice venue was in Hythe Church Hall, it was deemed unsuitable.
 Before we parted ways, we played one gig; it happened in the office of the Halifax Building Society in Hythe, in December 1987; we played 'Apache' 8 times, and only got an audience at all (of 3 or 4 at a time - as many as could fit into the office) because it was raining outside.
-No-one was killed, at least - which is more than can be said for a later solo gig entertaining (another relative term) old folks in the local sheltered accommodation.
+No-one died, at least - which is more than can be said for a later solo gig entertaining (another relative term) old folks in the local sheltered accommodation.

 Around then, I started to develop more my interest in the acoustic guitar, folk/blues and instrumental music, and absorbing the likes of John Renbourn, Bert Jansch, Michael Hedges, Martin Carthy and Pierre Bensusan, with the Americana of the Grateful Dead's quieter work, as a contrast to the cacophony of their louder stuff.